That Grows With You

 Choosing a Retirement Plan for Your Business

 Hiring and keeping the right employees is important to your business's success — and offering an attractive benefits package is a key part of recruiting and retaining the best people.
 The information below provides an overview of small business retirement plans available through State Farm®.
-Open an account for your business today!

 Sole proprietors, partnerships, limited liability companies, Sub S Corporations, and C Corporations that do not employ any common-law employees have several options for business retirement plans.
 The business owner's spouse (if employed and compensated by the business) may also participate in these plans.